MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/types-element-for-selectionset-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/25/2021
 ms.topic: reference
-title: Types Element for SelectionSet (Format)
+title: Types Element for SelectionSet
-description: Types Element for SelectionSet (Format)
+description: Types Element for SelectionSet
 ---
-# Types Element for SelectionSet (Format)
+# Types Element for SelectionSet

 Defines the .NET objects that are in the selection set.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-SelectionSets Element (Format)
+- SelectionSets Element
-SelectionSet Element (Format)
+- SelectionSet Element
-Types Element (Format)
+- Types Element

 ## Syntax